Wolverine971/9takes/src/blog/enneagram/tldr-enneagram.md

 ## The Nine Enneagram Types

-1. The Perfectionist: Strives for perfection and is highly critical of themselves and others.
+Type 1 - the Perfectionist: Strives for perfection and is highly critical of themselves and others.
 They have a strong sense of right and wrong and are motivated by a desire to improve the world around them. <a href="/blog/enneagram/1" > More about the 1  </a>

-2. The Helper: Values relationships and is driven by a need to feel loved and appreciated.
+Type 2 - The Helper: Values relationships and is driven by a need to feel loved and appreciated.
 They are empathetic and nurturing, but can struggle with asserting their own needs. <a href="/blog/enneagram/2" > More about the 2  </a>

-3. The Achiever: Goal-oriented and success-driven, the Achiever is motivated by a need for recognition and validation.
+Type 3 - The Achiever: Goal-oriented and success-driven, the Achiever is motivated by a need for recognition and validation.
 They are often competitive and can struggle with work-life balance. <a href="/blog/enneagram/3" > More about the 3  </a>

-4. The Individualist: Creative and expressive, the Individualist is motivated by a need for authenticity and self-expression.
+Type 4 - The Individualist: Creative and expressive, the Individualist is motivated by a need for authenticity and self-expression.
 They can be sensitive and moody, and can struggle with feelings of envy and inadequacy. <a href="/blog/enneagram/4" > More about the 4  </a>

-5. The Investigator: Analytical and introspective, the Investigator is motivated by a need for knowledge and understanding.
+Type 5 - The Investigator: Analytical and introspective, the Investigator is motivated by a need for knowledge and understanding.
 They can be reserved and detached, and can struggle with social interactions. <a href="/blog/enneagram/5" > More about the 5  </a>

-6. The Loyalist: Dependable and loyal, the Loyalist is motivated by a need for security and stability.
+Type 6 - The Loyalist: Dependable and loyal, the Loyalist is motivated by a need for security and stability.
 They can be anxious and indecisive, and can struggle with trust issues. <a href="/blog/enneagram/6" > More about the 6  </a>

-7. The Enthusiast: Fun-loving and adventurous, the Enthusiast is motivated by a need for stimulation and variety.
+Type 7 - The Enthusiast: Fun-loving and adventurous, the Enthusiast is motivated by a need for stimulation and variety.
 They can be scattered and avoidant, and can struggle with commitment. <a href="/blog/enneagram/7" > More about the 7  </a>

-8. The Challenger: Strong-willed and assertive, the Challenger is motivated by a need for control and power.
+Type 8 - The Challenger: Strong-willed and assertive, the Challenger is motivated by a need for control and power.
 They can be confrontational and aggressive, and can struggle with vulnerability. <a href="/blog/enneagram/8" > More about the 8  </a>

-9. The Peacemaker: Mediating and easy-going, the Peacemaker is motivated by a need for harmony and tranquility.
+Type 9 - The Peacemaker: Mediating and easy-going, the Peacemaker is motivated by a need for harmony and tranquility.
 They can be passive and avoidant, and can struggle with asserting themselves. <a href="/blog/enneagram/9" > More about the 9  </a>

 ## How to Determine Your Enneagram Type